Too Many Blondes

 Too Many Blondes is a 1941 American musical comedy film directed by Thornton Freeland and starring Rudy Vallee, Helen Parrish and Lon Chaney Jr. It was produced and distributed by Universal Pictures.

 Synopsis

-Dick Kerrigan, a singer, goes on tour but cant' give up his fascination with woman despite being newly married to Virginia.
+Dick Kerrigan, a singer, goes on tour but can't give up his fascination with woman despite being newly married to Virginia.
 While he is away she is courted by her former suitor Ted Bronson who tries to persuade her to get a divorce.